Search

 Let me give you an example:

 In choreography, many people close their eyes to help them remember moves.
 Later, they will picture themselves or others going through these movements.
-There are granular details they can visually focus on in their imagination without ever having “seen” them.
+In some cases, there are granular details you can visually focus on in your imagination without ever having “seen” them.

 As Susanna Siegel points out in The Contents of Visual Experience, there are a number of ways information (content) enters our minds: